sussmanLab/open-Qmin/doc/markdown/BasicInformation.md

 # Running in non-visual mode

-By default, once compiled Open Qmin  will launch a GUI that will let you initialize and interact with a simulation of Q-tensors living on a 3D cubic lattice.
-It can also be launched from the command line with the additional flag "-v" (no arguments)... a long sequence of other command line flags and arguments can then be appended to control the program behavior.
-In this way Open Qmin can be used on a cluster.
-If default compilation has been done, then from the build directory executing:
-./cubicLatticeNematic.out --help
+By default, after compilation Open Qmin will have both a GUI and non-GUI mode exectuable in the build directory.
+A long sequence of command-line flags can be used to control program behavior of the non-GUI executable, although for the time being it is likely more efficient to create custom cpp files that specify the desired behavior.

+If the command line route is chosen, though, then from the build directory executing:
+./openQmin.out --hep
 will output a list of possible command line options.
+Here are a few simple examples:

 ## Directory structure of the project